Georgia Collegiate Athletic Association

 The Georgia Collegiate Athletic Association (also known as GCAA) is a college athletic conference and member of the National Junior College Athletic Association (NJCAA) in the NJCAA Region 17.
 Members of the GCAA include technical and community colleges in the U.S. state of Georgia.

 Conference championships are held in most sports and individuals can be named to All-Conference and All-Academic teams.
 The conference is the successor to the Georgia Junior College Athletic Association (GJCAA), which began in 1967.

 In 2010, all of the existing members of the GJCAA joined the newly organized Georgia Collegiate Athletic Association.

 Member schools

 Current members

-The GCAA currently has 11 full members, all but two are public schools:
+The GCAA currently has 9 full members, all but one are public schools: